HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Fixed minor bug of the list-data-manager widget.
+Improved the responsiveness of the wide-slider widget.